 - Upfront guarantee fee: 1% of the loan balance

 - Annual guarantee fee: 0.35% of the loan balance

 Refinancing With a USDA Loan

 You can also use a USDA loan to refinance an existing mortgage.
 These are available as Direct or Guaranteed loans, and there’s even a fast-tracked, “Streamlined” version of the program you can use if you already have a USDA property.

-In order to qualify, you’ll need to be current on your mortgage loan for at least the last six to 12 months (depending on the refinance program you choose), and your new interest rate must be the same as or less than your existing one.
-In some cases, you may be able to finance the closing costs and up-front guarantee fee on your new loan.
+To qualify, you’ll need to be current on your mortgage loan for at least the last six to 12 months (depending on the refinance program you choose), and your new interest rate must be the same as or less than your existing one.
+In some cases, you may be able to finance the closing costs and upfront guarantee fee on your new loan.

 The Bottom Line

 If you’re interested in using a USDA loan to purchase, repair, or renovate a rural property, then contact a USDA-approved lender in your area to get started.
 Be sure to shop around, as interest rates and closing costs can vary greatly from one lender to the next.

 U.S. Department of Agriculture.
 "Rural Housing Service."
 Accessed Dec.
 16, 2019.

 FDIC.
 "USDA: Single Family Housing Guaranteed Loan Program."
 Accessed Dec.
 16, 2019.